 1. Easy and simple installation and updates

-- Has a streamlined user interface that displays individual tasks or one task type at a time.
+- Has a user interface design that displays individual tasks or one task type at a time.
 (If a user can pick every option the software offers from one screen, that's too much.)

-- Lets you declutter with role- and user-based customization
+- Lets you declutter with role-based and user-based customization

 - Offers an interface that is visually appealing to a wide range of users